eolver/deploy-terraform-in-azure/README.md

 ##### providers.tf

 this is used to define the subscription, client_id, client_secret, and tenant_id needed by Terraform.
-Azure requires that you create an application (in Azure Active Directory service) to generate teh client_id and client_secret) Once you create the App Registration you need to go to relevant subscription, Access Control (IAM) and define the role assignment (Contributer) to the App registered.
+Azure requires that you create an application (in Azure Active Directory service) to generate teh client_id and client_secret) Once you create the App Registration in the [Azure Portal](https://portal.azure.com) you need to go to relevant subscription, Access Control (IAM) and define the role assignment (Contributer) to the App registered.

 ```
 provider "azurerm" {